For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Deploying

-One thing to keep in mind, is that the retroshade smart contract will be executed in real time when --contracts are executed too.
-You can target one or more smart contract for a single retroshade contract.
+The retroshade contract will be executed in real time when --contracts are executed.
+You can target one or more smart contracts for a single retroshade contract.

 Last updated